mangosArchives/serverZero_Rel19/README.md

 Discuss
 -------
-If you need help with building and installing *mangos-zero* there is thousands of users out there already running *mangos-zero* and many you can find online
+If you need help with building and installing *mangos-zero* there is thousands of users out there already running *mangos-zero* and many you can find on

 * project website: [getmangos.com][10]
 * discussion forums: [community.getmangos.co.uk][11]